 The Rachio 2 vs 3 articles is going to compare and review two water sprinkler controllers from Rachio and help you in choosing the best one.

 Rachio 2 vs 3 – A Quick Overview

 We will quickly review both controllers for people who want a quick answer.

-- Firstly, both Rachio 2, that is 2nd Generation Controller, and Rachio 3, that is 3rd Generation Controller are smart Wi-Fi enabled water sprinkler controllers.
+- Firstly, both Rachio 2, which is the 2nd Generation Controller, and Rachio 3, which is the 3rd Generation Controller are smart Wi-Fi enabled water sprinkler controllers.

 You can fully manage these controllers via the Rachio app, however, manual control buttons are also present on the device, in case Wi-Fi connectivity fails.